Late/Absence Procedures

 Holidays

 Leave of absence during term time will not be authorised and should be arranged during the school holidays.
 Where family holidays are taken without the permission of the school, parents can be given a Penalty Notice (a fine).
-If you need your child/children to be absent from school due to exceptional circumstances then please fill out a leave of absence form found in the school office.
+If you need your child/children to be absent from school due to exceptional circumstances then please fill out a Leave of Absence in Exceptional Circumstances request form found in the school office.

 Punctuality

 Children need to be in school ready to learn by 8.55am.
 Being late not only affects your own child’s learning, it also disrupts other pupil’s learning and gives your child a bad start to the day.
-Any late pupils need to come in by the dining room door where they will be registered by the Attendance Officer.
+Any late pupils need to come in through the main office with their adult and sign in using our inventry system, explaining the reason for their lateness..

 Low attendance

-Laws set by the Government means that extra intervention will be put into place to support children with attendance close to or below 90%, this means that as a school we will contact to make sure you and your child are supported to improve their attendance - this could include 1:1 mentoring/group work or involvement from a schools worker from the local authority.
+Laws set by the Government means that extra intervention will be put into place to support children with attendance close to or below 90%, this means that as a school we will contact to make sure you and your child are supported to improve their attendance - this could include 1:1 mentoring/group work or involvement from the local authority attendance officer.
 If attendance does not improve Fixed Penalty Notice action may be taken.